-Rotatio on: Studen t Name: Evaluator Name: Evaluat uator Signature: Date of review with Student: 1.
-This assessment is based on: My own observations and interactions w Feedback received from other faculty an 2.
-The student is progressing satisfactorily for YES NO If NO, please summarize areas needing in 3.
-Overall comments on student performance Strengths: Areas of Improvement: 4.
-Please check only areas of student DIFFICU LTY: On time for all activities of the rotation Present/Prepared for all activities of rotation Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, proactive) Accepting of feedback and made necessary changes because of the feedback Engaged in learning Honest and trustworthy
+Rotation Name: OSS 641 Student I Name: Evaluator Name: Evaluato r Signature: Date of review with Student: This assessment is based on: My own observations and interactions w Feedback received from other faculty an 2. Т The student is progressing satisfactorily for YES If NO, please summarize areas needing in 3. ( Overall comments on student performance Strengths: Areas of Improvement: 4.
+F Please check only areas of student DIFFICUI Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, proactive) Accepting of feedback and made necessary changes because of the feedback Engaged in learning Honest and trustworthy A good patient advocate Work ethic

-Work ethic

-ACTIVITY LOG
+STUDENT ACTIVITY LOG (ACT) OSS 645

-Pain Management

-Student Name:

-Base Hospital:

-Rotation Dates:
+Urology Rotation Student Name: Base Hospital: Rotation Dates:

+Please note you will be required to make an entry or more per day you are on the rotation.
+In addition,

-Give as many details as Complete the Meetings/ possible regarding the procedures possible regarding the primary dia /Lectures portion as applicable.
-I completed while you were on the you were involved with.
-Ignosis of the patients seen. e service.
+- Give as many details as possible regarding the procedures you were involved with. - Give as many details as possible regarding the primary diagnosis of the patients seen. - Complete the Meetings/Lectures portion as applicable. - Specify the readings you completed while you were on the service.

-Please list all procedures ob served:
+Please list all procedures observed:

 Procedure Date Surgeon

-Please list Primary Diagnosi s of Patients Seen:
+Please list Primary Diagnosis of Patients Seen:

-Primary Diagnosis Date Clinic / Hospital